 The Company is not exposed to price risk on the value of shares.
-The available for sale investments are not traded on the market.
+The available for sale investments are not tradeable in an active market.

-Credit risk
+(b) Credit risk

 Credit risk is the risk that the Company will incur a loss because its customers or counterparties failed to discharge their contractual obligations.
 New or potential exposures are subject to the company's credit risk management framework.
 The credit risk management framework includes delegated limits, approval levels, collateral requirements, servicing criteria, concentration limits as well as other principles designed to manage the level of credit risk exposure.